Celestina Sommer: Outcry

 "... a she-devil who deliberates, inveigles her child into her den, and cuts her throat, adding to the horror and barbarity of the act by vociferations of her resolution to perpetrate it in answer to the prayers of her struggling victim, is thought a proper object for the clemency of the Crown by the Home Office" cited in the Glasgow Herald.

 The outcry at her apparent escape from justice reverberated around the world.
 Sommer became the cause célèbre in debates about crime and the death penalty, insanity, and women felons.
 Parliamentary discourse, select committees, articles and books were joined by popular accusations of nepotism, racial favouritism, royal collusion and gender bias, the latter predicated on her being "a pretty woman".
 The world's press were fervent: elevating her from 'just' another murderess to one who became renowned and despised across the globe.

 Aftermath

 Sommer spent several years moving through the British penal system, during which time her insanity grew more obvious, firstly in Newgate Gaol on death row, during which she shared a cell with two other murderers, Elizabeth Ann Harris and Mary Alice Seago, then at Millbank, the great Panopticon, and finally Brixton Women's Prison, where her physical health deteriorated rapidly, as did her mind.
-She eventually was transferred to Fisherton House Lunatic Asylum near Salisbury, Wiltshire which, at the time, was the largest criminal lunatic asylum outside the now overcrowded Bethlem.
-(Broadmoor had been conceived but not yet built.)
+She was eventually transferred to Fisherton Asylum near Salisbury, Wiltshire which, at the time, was the largest criminal lunatic asylum outside the now overcrowded Bethlem (Broadmoor had been conceived but not yet built).